x

 (Image Courtesy of KQED)

-Remember, others will be trying to get out of the area too, so it may take much longer to get to a safe location than you anticipate.
+Remember that others will be trying to get out of the area too, so it may take much longer to get to a safe location than you anticipate.

-• Food for at least 72 hours
+• Enough food to last at least 72 hours

-• Water and water filter
+• Water and a water filter

 • Any prescription medications and glasses